austinliu05/Connect4/README.txt

-Note: When minimax has depth 4, it takes 10 seconds per move but is a lot smarter and varies a lot more.
-Depth 3 is faster but not as smart.

 • Instructions for use, describing how a user would interact with your program (how would someone play your game against a friend? against the AI?)
     To play against AI, go into Referee.re and make lines 49 and 50 look like this